Eat. Play. Love.

 Apart from a tasty meal with friends or a big hug I don’t know anything more effective to shift our moods and re-balance our lives.

-As my poem suggests, there are many different ways to experience the state of play at any stage of life.
-But thanks to Stuart Brown MD, author of PLAY, we can see that there are some common properties in all of these playful experiences:
+As my playful poem suggests, there are many different ways to experience a sense of play at any stage of life.
+But thanks to Stuart Brown MD, author of PLAY, we can see that there are some common properties amongst them all:

 But how does this benefit our health?
 Well, when we feel off key in any area of our lives, we’re likely to experience physical tension, mental fogginess, a lack of energy or a change in temperament.
 And with this awareness of this comes the opportunity to change our focus and retune our vibration, both of which play does brilliantly.